Table of Contents

 Composition Of Boletero

-Belotero is basically a sterile, bioresorbable, non-pyrogenic gel mostly composed of hyaluronic acid (HA).
-This acid is a sugar compound, and it exists naturally in our skin.
+Belotero is a sterile, bioresorbable, non-pyrogenic gel mainly composed of hyaluronic acid (HA).
+This acid is a sugar compound that exists naturally in our skin.
 However, the hyaluronic acid used in Belotero is specially formulated in a proprietary process (Cohesive Polydensified Matrix or CPM) after extraction from streptococcal cultures.
 First, it is purified and cross-linked with a binding agent 1,4-butanediol diglycidyl ether (BDDE) in two consecutive reactions.
 Finally, it is reconstituted in a physiologic buffer (pH 7 and 22.5 mg/mL) to create a soft, homogenous, cohesive gel (1).

 Also Read – How To Take Care of Wrinkles; 26 Home Remedies to Try Out